sifive/wake/doc/tutorial.md

 them, and returns the output.

 As we've covered before, `job` is used to launch curl to download the table.
-The `curl` function also makes use of `extract` with a regular expression to split the filename out of the URL. `extract` returns a `List String` containing each occurrence of `()` in the regular expression.
-We then take the `head` of the `List` which returns an `Option` since a `List` may be empty. `Options` can either be `None`, which means no value is available, or `Some x`, which is a value `x`. `Option` is a data type like any other in wake.
-It is particularly useful in those situations where one would use a null pointer in a language like C. `getOrElse` returns the value in a `Some`, or if the `Option` is `None`, returns the provided argument, in this case `"file.txt"`.
+The `curl` function also makes use of `replace` with a regular expression to split the filename out of the URL. `replace` accepts a "replacement" `String` which it substitutes for every substring that matches the regular expression.
 We also use the `simplify` function which transforms paths into canonical form.
 In this, case `simplify` removes the leading `"./"`.